History of the Jews in Spain: Early history

-Of material evidence of early Iberian Jewry, representing a particularly early presence is a signet ring found at Cadiz, dating from the 8th–7th century BCE The inscription on the ring, generally accepted as Phoenician, has been interpreted by a few scholars to be "paleo-Hebraic" Among the early Spanish items of more reliably Jewish origins is an amphora which is at least as old as the 1st century.
-Although this vessel is not from the Spanish mainland (it was recovered from Ibiza, in the Balearic Islands), the imprint upon it of two Hebrew characters attests to Jewish contact, either direct or indirect, with the area at this time.
-Two trilingual Jewish inscriptions from Tarragona and Tortosa have been variously dated from the 2nd century BCE to the 6th century.
-(Bowers, p.
-396.)
-There is also the tombstone inscription from Adra (formerly Abdera) of a Jewish girl named Salomonula, which dates to the early 3rd century.

 Thus, while there are limited material and literary indications for Jewish contact with Spain from a very early period, more definitive and substantial data begins with the third century.
 Data from this period suggest a well-established community, whose foundations must have been laid sometime earlier.
+Some suggest that substantial Jewish immigration probably occurred during the Roman period of Hispania.
+The province came under Roman control with the fall of Carthage after the Second Punic War (218–202 BC).
 It is likely that these communities originated several generations earlier in the aftermath of the conquest of Judea, and possible that they originated much earlier.
-There may have been close contact between the Jewish community of Babylon and Spain, as the Talmud documents that Yitzhak the Exilarch, son of the sister of Rav Beivai travelled from "Cordoba to Hispania".
+It is within the realm of possibility that they went there under the Romans as free men to take advantage of its rich resources and build enterprises there.
+These early arrivals would have been joined by those who had been enslaved by the Romans under Vespasian and Titus, and dispersed to the extreme west during the period of the Jewish-Roman War, and especially after the defeat of Judea in 70.
+One questionable estimate places the number carried off to Spain at 80,000.
+Subsequent immigrations came into the area along both the northern African and southern European sides of the Mediterranean.

 As citizens of the Roman Empire, the Jews of Spain engaged in a variety of occupations, including agriculture.
 Until the adoption of Christianity, Jews had close relations with non-Jewish populations, and played an active role in the social and economic life of the province.
 The edicts of the Synod of Elvira, although early examples of priesthood-inspired anti-Semitism, provide evidence of Jews who were integrated enough into the greater community to cause alarm among some: of the council's 80 canonic decisions, all those that pertained to Jews served to maintain a separation between the two communities.
 It seems that by this time the presence of Jews was of greater concern to Catholic authorities than the presence of pagans; Canon 16, which prohibited marriage with Jews, was worded more strongly than canon 15, which prohibited marriage with pagans.
 Canon 78 threatens those who commit adultery with Jews with ostracism.
 Canon 48 forbade Jews from blessing Christian crops, and Canon 50 forbade sharing meals with Jews; repeating the command to Hebrew the Bible indicated respect to Gentile.